Zarhmon/CITS3403_Chat_App/Docs/README.md

 # To start the MySQL server in windows

+(the tables and data should work in any database but flask is set up specifically for MySQL in our project)

-The database tables can be found in the "data" folder in csv format
+Dummy data including login details and highscores can be found in the "MySQL" folder in csv format Table_Creation will create the two tables required "users" "game_scores" db_params can be updated in app.py below is what is currently set

+db_params = {
+'host': 'localhost',
+'user': 'root',
+'password': 'SQLPASSWORD',
+'db': 'CITS3403_CHAT_APP'
+}

+Download the following from : https://dev.mysql.com/downloads/installer/
+Windows (x86, 32-bit), MSI Installer
+(mysql-installer-community-8.0.33.0.msi)
+standard install

 In windows search function open "Services"
-Scroll the MySQL80 and click start
+Scroll the MySQL80 and click start to launch MySQL server

+Launch the MySQL workbench and create a new connection Name the connection CITS3403_CHAT_APP and add the DB params mentioned above In the schemas tab import a table with the csv files in the project

+The server will be set up and the project can be run with flask run in the file path

 # If having errors the following may needed be download on the machine